Jim Davis (businessman): Early life

-James S. Davis was born in 1943 in Brookline, Massachusetts, the son of Greek immigrants.
-He attended the Worcester Academy, and he received a bachelor's degree in biology and chemistry from Middlebury College in 1966.
+Davis was born in 1943, in Brookline, Massachusetts, the son of Greek immigrants.
+He attended Worcester Academy, and he received a bachelor's degree in biology and chemistry from Middlebury College in 1966.
 While in college, he played college football.

 Career

 Davis started his career as a sales engineer at the LFE Corporation in Waltham, Massachusetts, and as marketing manager for the Applied Geodata Systems Division of Techven Associates of Cambridge, Massachusetts.
 In 1972, he bought New Balance, then only a 6-employee firm in Boston, and turned it into a 4,000-employee global corporation with revenues averaging around $2.5 billion every year.
 He has been a board member of the Sporting Goods Manufacturers Association, the International Athletic Footwear & Apparel Manufacturers Association, and the Two/Ten Foundation.
 He also sits on the board of directors of the Citizen's Bank in Providence, Rhode Island.